John Fuller (theatrical entrepreneur): Politics

+Later career

 He divorced his first wife in December 1913 and remarried to Lavina Moar on 28 September 1916.
 In 1914, together with Ben, he became joint governing director of John Fuller & Sons Ltd. In 1916 the company presented a season of Italian grand opera but later that year, after Ben volunteered for military service in World War I, he moved to Sydney to oversee the Australian operations, leaving his other brother Walter in charge in New Zealand.
 In 1929 he became a director of the Australian Broadcasting Company.

 After tiring of regular travelling, and the brothers divided their assets in 1934, with Fuller taking the St James Theatre company and building as most of his share.
 From then on he dealt in real estate until retiring from all his remaining business activities in 1944.

 In retirement he enjoyed playing bowls.
 He died on 26 September 1959 at St Luke's Hospital, Darlinghurst.
 He was cremated and was survived by his wife, two sons and two daughters.
 At the time of his death his estate was valued for probate at £163,406.